ironhack-labs/lab-css-spotify-clone/README.md

 ### Instructions

 The starting files are included in the `starter-code` directory.
 Write your HTML and CSS in the `index.html` and `css/main.css` files respectively.
-Remember to follow best practices.
+Remember to follow the best practices.

 ### Steps